seanbradley/Talatat/README.md

     http://localhost:8080/musicians/<name>

 ###SETTINGS

 Talatat's settings can be managed via environment variables and the development or production .ini files as suggested by the [official documentation] (http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/environment.html#environment-chapter).
 ------------------------------------------------------------------------

 ###LICENSE AND CONTACT INFO

-Copyright © 2015 by Sean Bradley.
+Copyright © 2015 by BlogBlimp.

 All rights reserved.